gardener/gardener/docs/development/process.md

 Usually, the new release is triggered in the beginning of the second week if all tests are green, all checks were successful, and if all of the planned verifications were performed by the release responsible.

-## Contributing new Features or Fixes
+## Contributing New Features or Fixes

 Please refer to the [Gardener contributor guide](https://gardener.cloud/docs/contribute/).
 Besides a lot of a general information, it also provides a checklist for newly created pull requests that may help you to prepare your changes for an efficient review process.